|Email: l dot sealey-huggins at warwick dot ac dot uk|

 - 2013, ‘Transforming the University: Beyond Students and Cuts’, co-authored with Andre Pusey, ACME: An International E-Journal for Critical Geographies, Vol 12, Iss 3

 - May 2012, ‘Movements and Moments for Climate Justice: From Copenhagen to Cancun via Cochabamba’, co-authored with Bertie Russell and Andre Pusey, in ACME: An International E- Journal for Critical Geographies, Vol 11, Iss 1, p15-32

-I have worked with a number of community organisations and civil society groups to broaden the conversations on climate change and social justice beyond the academy.
+I have worked with a number of activist networks, community organisations and civil society groups to broaden the conversations on climate change and social justice beyond the academy.
 In conjunction with Black Conscious Coventry I participated in an Ideas Cafe: Caribbean Studies Workshop.

 In addition to contributing non-academic publications, I am keen to share my research with as wide an audience as possible.
 I have appeared as an invited commentator on broadcast media including Al Jazeera (What's behind world's recent extreme weather events? - Inside Story), the BBC, France24, and Talk Radio.

 - Red Pepper, 'On track to what?
 Colonialism, climate change and COP23', with Nic Buret and Anja Kanngieser

 - Novara Media, '3 Ways Inequality is at the Heart of Hurricane Irma’s Destruction'